supermarsx/openai-codex-userscript/readme.md

 previous prompts up to the limit defined by `historyLimit` (50 by default).
 A search box filters entries while buttons let you preview, restore or delete individual prompts.
 Use the **Clear** button to remove all stored history.
-Entries are kept in the `gpt-prompt-history` key of `localStorage`.
+Entries are kept in the `gpt-prompt-history` store of IndexedDB.

 ## Theme styling

 Theme variables for Light and Dark mode are injected from Codex's own CSS so the interface adapts to your system preference.
 An additional OLED style is provided with deeper blacks.
 A minimal fallback style keeps the dropdown readable.
 The script locates the ChatGPT prompt input using a set of fallback selectors:

 1. `#prompt-textarea`
 2. `[data-testid="prompt-textarea"]`
 3. The first `.ProseMirror` editor element